Light Sensitivity with Nausea: Causes, Prevalence, and Impact

 Migraine is not the only condition that can result in light sensitivity with nausea.
 Cyclic vomiting syndrome similarly affects younger children and can make patients sensitive to light.
 One smaller study noted that approximately 17% with cyclic vomiting syndrome had this sensory sensitivity with their GI symptoms.5 Photosensitive epilepsy, in which seizures (and other symptoms) are triggered by flashing lights and other visual phenomenon, often feature migraine-like headaches and related sensitivities.
 Even people with cluster headache can experience these symptoms at staggering rates—perhaps as much as 75% for photophobia and 43% for nausea.
 In particular, women with cluster headache seem to have more nausea and vomiting with their cluster bouts, although light sensitivity likely affects men and women equally.6

 These two symptoms are also hallmark effects of traumatic brain injury and concussion, especially with the impact that these injuries have on the vestibular system.
 Not only can they appear immediately after the TBI, but they can persist for weeks or months in some patients, including those with post-concussion syndrome.
-Experts have even identified post-traumatic migraine as a common headache type after TBI, which is explicitly characterized by head pain, light sensitivity, sound sensitivity and/or nausea.
+Experts have even identified post-traumatic migraine as a common headache type following a brain injury, which is explicitly characterized by head pain, light sensitivity, sound sensitivity and/or nausea.
 These complications can lead to longer recovery times, more total symptoms, and worsening outcomes for patients.7-8

 Even with all of these disorders, this list is not inclusive of everything.
 It is highly likely that several other conditions can result in the onset of these symptoms too.